Acetolactate synthase

 The acetolactate synthase (ALS) enzyme (also known as acetohydroxy acid or acetohydroxyacid synthase, abbr.
 AHAS) is a protein found in plants and micro-organisms.
 ALS catalyzes the first step in the synthesis of the branched-chain amino acids (valine, leucine, and isoleucine).

 A human protein of yet unknown function, sharing some sequence similarity with bacterial ALS, is encoded by the ILVBL (ilvB-like) gene.

 Structure

 Gene

 Human ILVBL gene has 17 exons resides on chromosome 19 at q13.1.

 Protein

 The catalytic peptide of ALS in Arabidopsis thaliana (mouse-eared cress) is a chloroplastic protein consisting of 670 residues, the last 615 of which form the active form.
 Three main domains are found, with two thiamine pyrophosphate sandwiching a DHS-like NAD/FAD-binding domain.
-In SCOP assignment, these subunits are named d1yhya1, d1yhya2, and d1yhya3 from the N-terminal to the C-termianl.
+In SCOP assignment, these subunits are named d1yhya1, d1yhya2, and d1yhya3 from the N-terminal to the C-terminal.

 The structure of acetolactate synthase that was used for the picture on this page was determined using X-ray diffraction at 2.70 angstroms.
-X-ray diffraction uses X-rays at specified wavelengths to produce patterns, as the X–ray is scattered in certain ways that give an idea to the structure of the molecule being analyzed.

 There are five specific ligands that interact with this protein.
 The five are listed below.

 The FAD bound is not catalytic.